ChurchSalary classifies pastors and church staff using eighteen positions. These positions cover the vast majority of common church jobs.

 If you are having a hard time matching an employee, consult this list of expanded job descriptions.

 If you think we’re missing a crucial position, we want to hear from you!
-Contact us by emailing support@gloo.us and tell us more about the role.
+Contact us by clicking the chat button in the bottom right corner of your screen or emailing us at support@churchsalary.com, and tell us more about the role.

 Hard to Classify Pastors: